koto

 run

-Compiles and runs the provided Koto code, and returns the resulting value.
-Errors thrown while executing the code get rethrown.
+Compiles and runs the provided Koto script, and returns the resulting value.

 Example